bbayazit16/deep-evm/Basics/README.md

 ![A pile of books](https://media.wired.com/photos/5be4cd03db23f3775e466767/master/pass/books-521812297.jpg)

 If you want to take the second book from top, you would have to remove the topmost book first.
-If you want to create a pile of books, the first book you put on the desk would be the last book in the pile, aka the one in the lowest position.
-The last book you put on the top would be the topmost book.
+If you want to create a pile of books, the first book you put on the desk would be the last book in the pile, the one in the lowest position.
+The last book you put would be the topmost book.

 This is basically how a stack works, except the books are variables.

 This principle is called "last in, first out", or LIFO in short.
-The last element to be placed on the stack is the first element that is removed.
+The last element placed on the stack is the first element that is removed.

 ![The stack](https://cdn.programiz.com/sites/tutorial2program/files/stack.png)